Machine Vision Technology Forum 2019 - Presentations

 We introduce a method for the intrinsic calibration of light line sensors.
 It is based on a collection of profiles, which are generated by randomly positioning a calibration target within the laser plane.
 The specific shape of the calibration target allows for erroneous tilts and rotations during profile generation.
 We show tools for the convenient generation of profiles and give statements about the achievable precision accuracy.

-Calibration methods and their requirements
+Calibration in machine vision - methods and requirements

-The lecture describes the differences between intrinsic and extrinsic calibration and shows in which cases a calibration is necessary.
+The lecture describes the differences between intrinsic and extrinsic calibration and shows in which cases a calibration process is necessary.
 Examples are shown for 2D as well as 3D applications.

 "But this can be easily seen" - Solution strategies for the selection of the ideal illumination